Demystifying Dental Specialty Credentials

 Position Statement of the American College of Prosthodontists

-The value of advanced dental credentials is important to both the dentist and dental patients.
-What do these advanced dental credentials mean, and which credentials reveal that the dentist is a board-certified dental specialist?
-The first professional dental degree in the United States is either the Doctorate of Dental Surgery (DDS), Doctor of Dental Medicine (DMD), or a foreign dental equivalent, e.g., Bachelors of Dental Surgery (BDS), Doctor of Medical Dentistry (DrMedDent).1 In the U.S., the first professional dental degree is a professional doctorate, similar to Doctor of Medicine (MD) or Juris Doctor (JD).
-With this degree, the individual has obtained basic training as a dentist and has graduated from the degree-granting university.
-The dentist with this degree is now eligible to practice dentistry once local and federal government licensure requirements are met.
+The value of advanced dental credentials is both important to the dentist and also our dental patients.
+What do these advanced dental credentials mean and which credentials reveal the dentist is a board-certified dental specialist?
+The first professional dental degree in the United States is either the Doctor of Dental Surgery (DDS), Doctor of Dental Medicine (DMD) or a foreign dental equivalent such as the Bachelor of Dental Surgery (BDS) or Doctor of Medical Dentistry (DrMedDent).1 In the United States, the first professional dental degree is a professional doctorate similar to the Doctor of Medicine (MD) or Juris Doctor (JD).
+With this degree, the individual has obtained basic training as a dentist and has graduated from the degree- granting university.
+Dentists with this degree are eligible to practice general dentistry once local and federal government licensure requirements are met.

-Advanced dental credentials on the other hand reveal that the dentist has obtained either additional education or recognition beyond the basic dental qualification.
-These advanced dental credentials, displayed as letters after the dentist’s name, are confusing to the public and are sometimes thought by the public to be dental specialty credentials.
-These additional credentials can be grouped into three categories: 1.) board certification of a dental specialty, 2.) additional advanced graduate degrees such as MS or PhD, and 3.) a fellow or some other special recognition in a specific dental organization.
-The organizations’ bylaws and the state dental boards govern the use of these additional letters after the dentist’s name.
-Generally, these rules are designed to ensure the public does not perceive the additional credentials as advanced degrees from qualified institutions.
+Advanced dental credentials on the other hand reveal that the dentist has obtained either additional education or recognition beyond their basic dental qualification.
+These advanced dental credentials, displayed as letters after the dentist’s name, are confusing to the public and may be perceived to be dental specialty credentials by those unfamiliar with them.
+These additional credentials can be grouped into three categories: (1) board certification of a dental specialty, (2) additional advanced graduate degrees such as a MS or PhD, and (3) a fellowship or other special recognition within a specific dental organization.
+Organization bylaws in addition to state dental boards govern the use of these additional letters placed after the dentist’s name.
+Generally, these rules are designed to ensure that the public does not perceive the additional credentials as advanced degrees from qualified institutions.
 Each of these three categories will be explained below.

 2.)
-The second category listed above is an advanced dental degree awarded by a university, and is most often an MS, MSD, or PhD.3,4 The master’s degree can be course-based, researchbased, or both.
-These include Master of Science (MS), Master of Arts (MA), or Master of Research (MRes).
+The second category listed above is an advanced dental degree awarded by a university, and is most often an MS, MSD, or PhD.3,4 A master’s degree may be course-based, research-based or both.
+This includes the Master of Science (MS), Master of Arts (MA), Master of Medical Sciences (MMSc) or Master of Research (MRes).
 Doctoral degrees are research doctorates in recognition of academic research that is publishable in peer-reviewed journals.
 The most well-known research degree is the Doctor of Philosophy (PhD).
+Some universities also confer the Doctor of Medical Science (DMSc) or Doctor of Science in Dentistry (DScD) degrees as clinical doctorate degree.
 Use of these letters is universally accepted as it indicates to both professionals and laypersons that the individual has an advanced degree from a university.

 3.)
 The third category of initials stated above is where it can get confusing.
-There are several non-recognized “specialties,” and many of these also have a process for board certification.
+There are several non-recognized “specialties” and several of them also have a process for board certification.
 Many of these “focus areas” are thought to be specialties by consumers.
-A partial list of these organizations are listed below:
+A partial example of these organizations is listed below:

 - Oral Implantology/Implant Dentistry